 Analytical ability is very useful in many other occupations as well, however.
 Think of leadership roles, technical occupations, and the medical world, where it comes down to making many analyses.

 Listening analytically means looking at differences, possible risks, and the things that make no sense.
 By analysing these, the cause of the problem becomes clear.

 Addressing this will make the information clearer for both parties.
 In some cases, the analytical listener will cause the other to feel annoyed.
 The other may feel ‘caught’ regarding the fact that they did not provide complete information.
 By supporting and encouraging them, both parties will find common ground again.

-Apart from the power of Analytical Listening, there are also a number of pitfalls.
+Apart from the power of this Listening Style, there are also a number of pitfalls.
 For example, those who are strongly analytically minded and capable of good analytical thought tend to think things through too much and hesitate too much before coming up with a final judgment.

 Because of their analytical capacity, such a person will first go over all the options, weigh them, and closely examine all the pros and cons before making a choice.
 The indecisiveness this brings may be experienced by their environment as highly annoying.

 The previously mentioned danger that the conversation partner will feel attacked is also a potential issue.
 This is because the analytical listener ask a lot of questions, which can make them seem distrustful towards their conversation partner.